shuyanhui/HD/README.md

 I want to show you something else.
 It's interesting.
 This is 1781 to 2027.
 When you're looking at this, what is interesting for me, and again, it's not a trend that is going to stay, but at the same time there is a downward movement, particularly a downward movement since around the beginning of the First World War.
 There are a couple of spikes that you can see, but basically there is this drift in terms of the far lefts, obviously, that are coming into the world.
 Again, there is going to be obvious relative differences between the various Variable groupings.
 You can see that the birth rate hasn't been taken into consideration yet.
 We're looking at sketches, statistical sketches.

-_Advanced Mechanics I is a program of the International Human Design School (HIDS)_

 ## The DRR-PRR (1781-2027) Graph